MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

             this.questionInput.value = "";
         }
     ```
-3. In the **askQuestion** method, after the comment // TODO: Create a message object with the format { ask: text }, create a variable named **message** that contains an object with the following format (this is the message structure expected by the socket server):
+3. In the **askQuestion** method, after the __// TODO: Create a message object with the format { ask: text }__ comment, create a variable named **message** that contains an object with the following format (this is the message structure expected by the socket server):
     ```javascript
         { ask: text }
     ```
-4. After the comment // TODO: Convert the message object into a JSON string, serialize the **message** variable as a JSON string.
+4. After the __// TODO: Convert the message object into a JSON string__ comment, serialize the **message** variable as a JSON string.
 - Use the **JSON.stringify()** function.

-#### Task 2: Send the message to the web socket.
+#### Task 2: Send the message to the web socket

-1. In the **askQuestion** method, after the comment // TODO: Send the message to the socket, send the JSON serialized message to the web socket.
+In the **askQuestion** method, after the __// TODO: Send the message to the socket__ comment, send the JSON serialized message to the web socket.
 - Use the **send()** function of the **socket** variable.

-#### Task 3: Test the application.
+#### Task 3: Test the application

-1. Run the application and view the **Live** page.
+1. Run the application, and then view the **Live** page.
-2. Open a second tab in Microsoft Edge and view the **Live** page again.
+2. Open a second tab in Microsoft Edge, and then view the **Live** page again.
 3. Use the **Ask a question** form to submit questions.
 4. Verify that the questions are displayed on the pages in both tabs.

->**Note:** The message **This is an #&!%!* inappropriate message** might disappear from the second tab.
+>**Note:** The **This is an #&!%!* inappropriate message** message might disappear from the second tab.

 5. Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have modified the **Live** question page to enable users to ask questions by sending messages to the server by using the web socket.

-### Exercise 3: Handling Different Web Socket Message Types.
+### Exercise 3: Handling Different Web Socket Message Types

 #### Scenario

 In this exercise, you will add a link next to each question to enable a student to report the question as inappropriate.
 Then you will handle messages from the server instructing the page to remove a question; this process will involve handling different types of messages.
-Finally, you will run the application, view the **Live** page, and verify that clicking the link causes the question to be removed.
+Finally, you will run the application, view the **Live** page, and then verify that clicking the link causes the question to be removed.

-#### Task 1: Display report links.
+#### Task 1: Display report links

-1. Open the **ContosoConf** solution in the **Allfiles\Mod13\Labfiles\Starter\Exercise 3** folder.
+1. From the **Allfiles\Mod13\Labfiles\Starter\Exercise 3** folder, open the **ContosoConf** solution.
-2. Open the **live.js** file in the **scripts/pages** folder, and review the **createReportLink** method:
+2. From the **scripts/pages** folder, open the **live.js** file, and then review the **createReportLink** method:
     ```javascript
         createReportLink: function () {
             var report = document.createElement("a");